shellkraft/eJPT-Notes/eJPT Notes/Misc Notes/Command line.md

 	- We can open new terminals using `ctrl+b+c`.
 	- We can switch back to the previous terminal using `ctrl+b+0`.
 	- We can type `exit` to exit out of a terminal.
+	- To scroll up and down in a `tmux` terminal, we need to use `ctrl+b` with the page up and down keys in our keyboard.
+Once done scrolling, press `q` key to exit out of scrolling mode.